Traditional castile soap is a gentle mild soap made with 100% olive oil, with a low creamy lather.

 - companion guides on Milk Soap Making and Shampoo Bars

-- plus a small private Facebook group where you can ask me soapmaking questions and share photos of your projects!
+- plus a small private Facebook group where you can ask me your soapmaking questions!

 Directions to Make